zapier/zapier-platform-cli/docs/cli.md

   **Usage:** `zapier validate`

   Runs the standard validation routine powered by json-schema that checks your app for any structural errors.
-This is the same routine that runs during `zapier build`, `zapier uploard`, `zapier deploy` or even as a test in `zapier test`.
+This is the same routine that runs during `zapier build`, `zapier uploard`, `zapier push` or even as a test in `zapier test`.

 **Arguments**